leechristensen/leechristensen.github.io/_posts/2014-08-21-embed-pingback-url-into-word.md

 ---
+layout: post
 title: Script to Embed a Pingback URL Into Word Documents
-layout: post
+comments: true
 ---
 A small python script that embeds a 1px image into XML-based Word documents (Word 2010+).
 When a user downloads the word document and clicks “Enable Editing”, the pingback URL will be requested.